Interview

 Protest movements: How do they affect democracies in Europe?

-#Transdisciplinarity #Science and the public #International focus
+#Transdisciplinarity #Science and the public #International focus #Democracy

 Election victories for authoritarian parties, demonstrations against the right, Fridays for Future and increasing populism: democracies in Europe are coming under pressure.
 The "ProDem" project has analysed the impact of protest movements on the development of democracy in six European countries.